Why you should be watching Sky's Chernobyl

 What is Chernobyl about?

-Chernobyl follows the events of the 1986 Chernobyl Nuclear Disaster and the men and women who attempted to stop Europe succumbing to radiation poisoning whilst also dealing with the tyrannical Soviet Union leadership.
+Chernobyl follows the events of the 1986 Chernobyl Nuclear Disaster and the men and women who attempted to stop Europe from succumbing to radiation poisoning whilst also dealing with the tyrannical Soviet Union leadership.

 The series starts right at the beginning of the disaster and charts the efforts of Valery Legasov (Jared Harris) and Ulana Khomyuk (Emily Watson) to sort out the problem whilst also fighting against their own government.
 Chernobyl depicts the effects on the people surrounding the disaster, having to struggle with an event that has never happened on Earth before.